ymolists/website/src/routes/blog/github-codespaces.md

 When we started working on Gitpod, we had everything running locally in minikube, too.
 Very quickly we realized that this would not scale.
 Our SaaS offering is deployed in Kubernetes clusters across the globe—that’s nothing you’d want to replicate locally.

 For the past year the whole team has developed Gitpod in Gitpod.
 Everyone in the team can start coding on any branch immediately.
-That includes their own preview deployment which is already connected to and fully debuggable from their browser-based development environment.
+That includes their own preview deployment which is already connected to and fully debuggable from their browser-based developer environment.
 For a more in-depth look at our development pipeline—and what’s in it for you—check out [Chris’ talk](https://www.youtube.com/watch?v=dFMpXUsJcGM) (inlined below) and our [previous post](https://www.freecodecamp.org/news/developing-kubernetes-applications-with-joy/) on the matter.

 `youtube: dFMpXUsJcGM`